aiven/aiven-docs/docs/products/clickhouse/howto/integration-databases.md

-You can create Aiven for ClickHouse® integrations databases in the [Aiven Console](https://console.aiven.io/) either when [creating a new data service integration](/docs/products/clickhouse/howto/integration-databases#create-integ-db) or from the the **Databases and tables** view of your service.
+You can create Aiven for ClickHouse® integrations databases in the [Aiven Console](https://console.aiven.io/) either when [creating a new data service integration](/docs/products/clickhouse/howto/integration-databases#create-integ-db) or from the the <ConsoleLabel name="databasestables"/> view of your service.

 For information on how to set up integration databases when creating a